InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 #### Disclosed Vendors

-The _**DisclosedVendors**_ is an optional TC String segment that records which vendors have been disclosed to a given user by a CMP.
-It may be used by a CMP while [storing](#how-should-a-transparency--consent-string-be-stored) TC Strings, but must not be included in the TC String when returned by the CMP API.
+The _**DisclosedVendors**_ is the TC String segment that records which vendors have been disclosed to a given user by a CMP.
+This is a mandatory segment.

 <table>